TIm-the-IT-dad/osticket-prereqs/README.md

 </p>
 <p>
-The PHP Extensions that got enabled in IIS Manager (Step-16)
+The PHP Extensions that got enabled in IIS Manager (Step-16) - PHP extensions are modules that add specific functionalities to PHP, enabling features like database connections, image processing, or encryption.
+They enhance PHP's capabilities by providing additional functions and classes that developers can use in their applications.
 </p>
 <p>
 <br />